How Far Back Does SSA Go to Determine Benefits? Key Timeframes Explained

 Key Takeaways

-• Legal Brand Marketing connects you with attorneys who ensure your back pay is correctly calculated.
+- Legal Brand Marketing connects you with attorneys who can review how SSA calculated your back pay.